 The static load number is calculated according (ISO 76, 2006) and ( ISO/TR 10657, 1991).
 It is only for documentation and only used in the calculation of static safety factor if the static safety is not calculated based on stresses (see settings “Calculate static safety factor based on stresses”).
 It is also used in one case for track roller calculation, see that section for details.

-If the option for hybrid bearing is selected in the bearing options dialog, the static load capacity is calculated according to (ISO/DIS 20056-2, 2017), leading to larger static load capacities.
-Note that (ISO/DIS 20056-2, 2017) also uses higher values for recommendations of static safety factors.
+If the option for hybrid bearing is selected in the bearing options dialog, the static load capacity is calculated according to (ISO 20056-2, 2017), leading to larger static load capacities in case of silicon nitride rolling elements with Youngs Modulus larger than 300GPa .
+Note that (ISO 20056-2, 2017) also uses higher values for recommendations of static safety factors.

 The static load number is based on a permissible stress which can be changed at inputs for material data.